wweir/contatto/README.md

 # contatto
-Contatto is a distributed container manager.
+Contatto is a manager for distributed container registry mirrors.